awslabs/aws-systems-manager/CONTRIBUTING.md

 * Cloud Formation Templates
 * Use cases and Documentation that extends SSM’s formal public documents by providing walkthroughs/cookbooks or documents use-cases of SSM

-If you have any problems, please consult GitHub issues for this repo.
+If you have any problems, please consult GitHub [issues](https://github.com/awslabs/amazon-ssm/issues) for this repo.
 If you do not find an existing problem, please file a new issue.

 ## Making the pull request
-Pull requests should be opened against the main branch.
+Pull requests should be opened against the `master` branch.
 We recommend that you provide a readme or description with any script or executable you contribute so that it’s easy to understand and get started.